Ramstein Air Base: NATO command center

 As a result of this policy change, Ramstein air base became a large multi-national NATO center: in addition to the USAFE's headquarters, it also housed the new NATO headquarters of the Allied Air Forces Central Europe (AAFCE).

 The AAFCE also commanded the 2nd Allied Tactical Air Force (2ATAF) and the 4th ATAF.
 The 4th ATAF, which had been headquartered at Ramstein for many years, included the 1st Canadian Air Group, 1st and 2nd Divisions of the West German Air Force, and units of the USAFE's 3rd and 17th Air Force.
 HQ USAFE fully completed its move from Wiesbaden to Ramstein in early 1991.

 With USAFE's arrival in 1973, Ramstein entered a period of expansion.
-The duel commander of the 316th AD / 86 TFW became host commander of Americans living in the Kaiserslautern Military Community instead of the US Army 21st Commanding General.
-The Wiesbaden USAF Community was then traded to the US Army Control as for an even Kaiserlautern switch.
-The KMC from the 1950s to the early 1990s had an average population of Americans of 110,000, outnumbering those Germans in the City of Kaiserslautern for that period.
+The dual commander of the 316th AD / 86 TFW became host commander of Americans living in the Kaiserslautern Military Community instead of the US Army 21st Commanding General.
+The Wiesbaden USAF Community was then traded to US Army Control for an even switch.
+The KMC from the 1950s to the early 1990s had an average population of 110,000 Americans, outnumbering the Germans in Kaiserslautern during that period.